 Give it 10 minutes: If the app is a larger one, and I’m talking 200MB or larger, consider giving it a few more minutes.
 Sometimes these apps take a little longer to complete installation on slower devices because the processor needs time to install all the files.
 If after 10 minutes you are still stuck, then move on.

 Try to delete the app: In some cases, you can actually delete the app and try to re-download it and re-install it again.
 This usually fixes the problem for me, but there are also some situations where iOS won’t even let me delete the app after I enter jiggle mode.
 It seems to depend on how bugged the installation process actually is when you attempt this fix.
-If iOS won’t let you delete the app from the Home screen, go to Settings > General > Storage & iCloud Usage > Storage > Manage Storage, the select the app and tap on Delete.
+If iOS won’t let you delete the app from the Home screen, go to Settings > General > iPhone Storage, then select the app and tap on Delete.

 Restart your device: Turning your device off and on again can force quit a buggy installation and force it to restart itself.
 In some cases, the installation may disappear completely and you’ll have to re-download it from the App Store again for the installation to initiate.